📈 Ready to invest in these stocks? Open a free account — commission-free trades, no minimum deposit. | Prices delayed 15 min. Not investment advice.

 Source: U.S. Bureau of Labor Statistics, CPI-U (not seasonally adjusted).
 Next update: May 12, 2026.

-What Is Causing Inflation?
+What is Causing Inflation?

 1. Demand-Pull Inflation